MasterJH5574/SimpleDB/README.md

 * 2021.04.28	Fix a bug in method `toString()` of class `Tuple`, which used byte size as the number of fields.
 * 2021.04.28	Implement `IntegerAggregator`.
 I leverage the feature that `null` can be a key of a `Map`.
 So I use a map to recording the aggregate value for each group value.
 When `gbfield` is `NO_GROUPING`, I use `null` as the group value for all tuples.
 * 2021.04.28	Implement `StringAggregator`.
 The design is almost the same as `IntegerAggregator`.
+* 2021.05.01	Implement operator Aggregate.
+I do the aggregation when this operator gets opened, and creates an iterator of the aggregator after the aggregation.
+When invoking `fetchNext()`, I just get the next tuple of the iterator.